 What to do after a house fire

 The sound of a smoke alarm can strike terror into even the bravest person’s heart.
 Though it can give the warning you need to escape a disaster, it also heralds a potentially deadly situation.
-Fire departments in the United States respond to a fire every 23 seconds on average.
-In 2015, about nine lives were lost every day due to fires.
-Even the home fires that don’t result in any injuries can leave thousands of dollars of damage behind.
+In 2020, fire departments in the United States responded to a fire every 23 seconds on average.
+Death in a fire occurs every two hours and 31 minutes.
+Even home fires that don’t result in death can cause injuries and leave thousands of dollars of damage behind.